d33pfr13d/StreamerCommandCenter/README.md

 ## Features
 - Go Live Tweet
-- Launch videoclip in vlc
 - Twitch Chat Replication Bot for co-streams
+- Launch videoclip in java window with vlc engine
+- Trigger video clips in co-stream via chat

 MORE TO COME